System resources

 Meaning

 sys.pressure.os.mem.high (Windows and Linux) At this threshold, the server rejects new incoming commands.
 Existing commands that request more memory might be canceled and return an error to the client.
-When Helix Core Server limits its work, it does not distinguish between memory used by Helix Core Server and memory used by other processes on the operating system.
+When Helix Core Server limits its work, it does not distinguish between memory used by Helix Core Server and memory used by other processes.
 Therefore, if a large external process begins to consume a large amount of memory, Helix Core Server can throttle itself.

 sys.pressure.os.cpu.high (Linux) Some processes on the system are waiting for CPU time.
 For Linux cgroup support, only the system-wide /proc/pressure/* files are considered.